francesctr4/HelloVulkan/README.md

 ## Project Description

 This project consists on integrating Vulkan in a Visual Studio application from scratch, following the tutorial mentioned below.

-The program has the functionality required for a well-behaved Vulkan application.
+The program has the functionality required for a well-behaved Vulkan application, up to handling 3D model rendering on screen.
+In addition, some advanced features such as _**Mipmap generation**_ and _**Multisampling (MSAA)**_ have been added.
 It is intended to serve as an starting point for bigger projects, further improvements or more complex features.

-The application has a built-in Demo Scene, in order to visualize the results of the Vulkan Integration in practise.
+* The application has a built-in Demo Scene, in order to visualize the results of the Vulkan Integration in practise.

 > [!IMPORTANT]
 > #### [Vulkan Tutorial](https://vulkan-tutorial.com/) by Alexander Overvoorde (April 2023).